rudrankriyam/SwiftUI-Style-Guide-and-Components/README.md

 # SwiftUI Style Guide and Components

-I respect everyone's way to writing and structuring their SwiftUI code, and here's mine. :]
+I respect everyone's way to writing and structuring their SwiftUI code, and here's mine. :] (Inspired by the well known [The Official raywenderlich.com Swift Style Guide](https://github.com/raywenderlich/swift-style-guide))

 You will also find few on the components from my apps.